WVM2011-04

 SLIDE showing glass cube; the underground foodstore

-allows you to enter at [Marine???] also allows entry to lower floor
+allows you to enter at [Marine???] also allows entry to lower

 back of racks not that pleasant